nushell/nushell/README.md

 ## Current Roadmap

-We've added a `Roadmap Board` to help collaboratively capture the direction we're going for the current release as well as capture some important issues we'd like to see in NuShell.
+We've added a `Roadmap Board` to help collaboratively capture the direction we're going for the current release as well as capture some important issues we'd like to see in Nushell.
 You can find the Roadmap [here](https://github.com/nushell/nushell/projects/2).

 ## Contributing